wp-plugins/embed-wave/readme.txt

 Tags: google, wave, embed
 Requires at least: 2.8
 Tested up to: 2.8.6
-Stable tag: 1.0
+Stable tag: 1.1

-Display your identity from around the metaverse!
+Embed Waves in your posts & pages!

 == Description ==